McLaren Speedtail: Production

 Testing was done in Florida at the Kennedy Space Center at the Johnny Bohmer Proving Grounds.
 The shuttle landing runway was used for the tests.
 It was also tested on tracks in Germany, Spain and Italy.

-In November 2018, McLaren planned to build 106 examples of the Speedtail, all of which have already been sold, at an MSRP of around £2.1 million.
+In November 2018, McLaren planned to build 106 examples of the Speedtail at an MSRP of around £2.1 million.
 Due in part to its use of cameras in place of side mirrors and no side-mounted airbags, the Speedtail does not meet Federal Motor Vehicle Safety Standards (FMVSS) in the United States, even though around 35% of the total cars were bought by American buyers.
 A spokeswoman for the company stated that the car may be legal, pending approval by the NHTSA, to be imported into the U.S. under the “Show or Display” law, which exempts cars that are “historically or technologically significant" from FMVSS, but imposes a mileage limit of 2,500 miles in a 12-month period and registration of the vehicle with the DOT.
 McLaren has made it clear that they will not offer assistance with importing or registering the Speedtail in the U.S.

 Production of the McLaren Speedtail commenced in the United Kingdom after high-speed testing was completed by December 2019.
 The prototype XP2 version had "reached its terminal velocity more than 30 times," topping out at 403 km/h, and able to go from a standstill to 300 km/h in less than 13 seconds.
 The first deliveries, 106 cars, were slated for February 2020 to Woking, England.